 The shortage is particularly acute for curry houses, hence the recent changes being called a ‘Vindaloo Visa’.
 ‘Vindaloo Visa’ is somewhat misleading as it suggests the introduction of a new visa.
 In fact, and as I explain below, the Home Office simply removed what is known as the ‘take-away clause’; a tweaking of the rules but one which will have a dramatic effect on how many restaurants recruit going forwards.

-This blog is written for restaurant owners and managers and covers the key things you need to know, if you are now considering sponsoring a chef from outside the EU.
+This blog is written for restaurant owners and managers and covers the key things you need to know, if you are now considering whether to sponsor a chef from outside the EU.

 What has changed?